 Arrive Early

-2. Committal: If the committal is taking place at the church or a nearby cemetery, the vicar will conduct this part of the service.
+- If the committal takes place at the churchyard, the vicar will lead it immediately after the service.

 Articles that you may find helpful: